ArnaudBuchholz/reserve/README.md

 - A server that aggregates several sources
 - ...

 By defining **an array of mappings**, one can decide how the server will process the requests.
-Each mapping associates a **matching** criteria defined with a
+Each mapping associates a **matching** criterion defined with a
 [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to a **handler** that will answer the request.

 The configuration syntax favors **simplicity** without dropping flexibility.